Find out how amphetamine addiction treatment differs from that of other drugs, and what amphetamine withdrawal and detox are like.

 - Life skills classes

-- Treatment for mental illness (co-occuring disorders)
+- Treatment for mental illness (co-occurring disorders)

 After inpatient treatment has concluded, recovery continues with a variety of ongoing treatment options.
 As every person has different needs and varying levels of support, there are varying levels of amphetamine addiction treatment available, including:

 - Partial hospitalization programs, where a client does not reside in the treatment location, but reports daily for therapy and returns home every night.

 - Outpatient care, which can include any number of frequency structures, including group or individual therapy.
 These programs are meant to fit into the normal lives of those working through addiction recovery, and their intensity is customized to the unique needs of each individual.

 - Support groups are another great option for long-term aftercare.
 These meetings help keep a person actively working on maintaining their recovery, sometimes with a sense of accountability to the rest of the group.